apjanke/log4j-config-gui/README.md

 `log4j-config-gui` is developed by [Andrew Janke](https://apjanke.net).
 The project home page is the [log4j-config-gui repo on GitHub](https://github.com/apjanke/log4j-config-gui).

 This is not an official Apache project.
 This is just something I wrote that works with Log4j.

+##  License

+`log4j-config-gui` is dual licensed under the Apache 2.0 and BSD 2-clause licenses.
+Use whichever one you wish.